pmall/risk-ratio/README.md

 *   `list-expirations`: Lists available expiration dates for a given instrument.
 *   `snapshot`: Fetches and displays the raw options chain data for a specific instrument and expiration.
-*   `analyze`: Computes and displays the probabilistic price distribution for an underlying asset at a given expiration.
+*   `probabilities`: Computes and displays the probabilistic price distribution for an underlying asset at a given expiration.

 ## 🚀 Installation